Characters of Final Fantasy XV: Astrals

-The Astrals (六神, Rokushin), also called the Hexatheon, are six beings worshipped by the people of Eos as deities.
-The six are Bahamut, Shiva, Ifrit, Titan, Ramuh and Leviathan.
+The Astrals (六神, Rokushin), also called the Hexatheon, are six beings the people of Eos worship as deities, consisting of Bahamut, Shiva, Ifrit, Titan, Ramuh, and Leviathan.
 In ancient times, the Astral Ifrit acted as a patron of humankind, but when they rebelled against the Astrals, Ifrit flew into a destructive rage that threatened Eos.
-This triggered the Great War of Old, which only ended after Bahamut felled Ifrit.
-Ifrit was recovered by Niflheim, and ended up corrupted and enslaved to Ardyn.
+This triggered the Great War of Old, which ended after Bahamut felled Ifrit.
+Niflheim eventually recovered Ifrit, and it ended up corrupted and enslaved to Ardyn.
 In her quest to aid Noctis, Lunafreya ensures the Astrals will lend him their power by forming pacts dubbed "Covenants".
-In Comrades, the Astrals witness Bahamut's trial of the Kingsglaives on the island of Angelgard, meeting place of the Astrals.
+In Comrades, the Astrals witness Bahamut's trial of the Kingsglaives on the island of Angelgard, the meeting place of the Astrals.
 Noctis's group fights a corrupted Ifrit, while the other Astrals aid in the assault on Insomnia, then unite their power with Noctis to destroy the Starscourge and Ardyn.
 In The Dawn of the Future, the Astrals turn against Bahamut when he threatens Eos, uniting with Noctis, Lunafreya and Ardyn to destroy him; while the Starscourge is eradicated, Bahamut's death causes magic and the other Astrals to vanish from Eos.

 In the original lore of Versus XIII, inspired by the Fabula Nova Crystallis subseries, god-like beings called the fal'Cie existed separately from the summons.
 The summon Leviathan's design was the earliest completed for the game.
 During production, the mythos terminology was removed and the mythos gradually shifted to become a thematic base for original lore.
 As used in Final Fantasy XV, the Astrals were designed to play integral parts in the story and world as opposed to being simple monsters to be called into battle.
 They were intelligent beings that Noctis needed to forge a pact with rather than simply commanding them.
 Due to their key role in the story, the staff chose traditional Final Fantasy summons instead of creating ones unique to the game.
 In gameplay, four of the Astrals—Titan, Ramuh, Leviathan and Shiva—act as regular summons during the game, triggered based on the local environment and Noctis's situation.